 Whether it is beef or venison, the cuts of meat are the same.
 Just a lot smaller on the venison; and less fatty-so maybe a little different.

-This particular venison roast recipe today is what is called the sirloin—also referred to as the sirloin tip or football roast.
+This particular venison roast recipe today is what is called the sirloin—also referred to as the sirloin tip (as it’s known with beef) or football roast.

 It comes from the hindquarters and looks very similar to a football, hence the reference.